-The University Union provides the facilities students, staff and graduates require in their daily University life and thus an opportunity for them to know and understand one another through associations outside the lecture room, the library and other places of work.
+The University Union provides the amenities which students, staff and graduates require in their daily University life and thus facilitates their knowing and understanding one another through associations outside the lecture room, the library and other places of work.

-The Union is housed in three buildings near the entrance to the Kensington Campus from Anzac Parade.
-These are the Roundhouse, the Blockhouse and the Squarehouse.
-Membership of the Union is compusiory for all registered students and is open to all members of staff and graduates of the University.
+The Union is housed in a range of buildings across the campus, principal among which are the Roundhouse, the Blockhouse and the Squarehouse located near the Anzac Parade entrance to the University.
+Membership of the Union is compuslory for all registered students and is open to all members of staff and graduates of the University.